pantelis/aiml-common/assignments/mle/poisson-regression-2/index.md

 RUBRIC:

-1. If you provide just the plots/code, you will be granted 50% of the points.
-To win the remaining 50% you will need clear documentation (see below).
-2. We need to see a clear explanation of all the stages of developing (1) and (2) above which means that you need to explain the code in a way that the writeup is understood by fellow students.
+1. We need to see a clear explanation of all the stages of developing (1) and (2) above which means that you need to explain the code in a way that the writeup is understood by fellow students.
-3. Type inline with your Colab notebook your tutorial explanations.
+2. Type inline with your Colab notebook your tutorial explanations.
 Equations can be typed in markdown using Latex syntax notation.
 If you prefer plain Python you can also include markdown as a separate file but you do need to ensure that all plots are inline to that markdown document and are parsed correctly by Github.
-4. Submit by sharing the Colab or Github with the TA.